5usana/code-every-day/log.md

 **Today's Progress**: Committing to the #100DaysOfCode challenge.
 SO EXCITED!!

-**Thoughts**: This is what I need to add structure to my journey, starting this bootcamp with 0 experience has been a really hard but exciting challenege.
+**Thoughts**: This is what I need to add structure to my journey, starting this bootcamp with 0 experience has been a really hard but exciting challenge.
 100 Days of coding will keep my mind busy and add structure to life post school!

 **Link(s) to work**: